SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Selector-style syntax lends itself to expressive function declarations, which can be written and read as sentences for ease of comprehension.
-The use of prepositions such as ‘to’ and ‘with’ is not mandatory, but is encouraged where it aids readability.
+The use of prepositions such as “to” and “with” is not mandatory, but is encouraged where it aids readability.

 Selector-style functions are called by placing the first selector part